sharonjolly/News-Sentiment-Analysis-Visualization-Pipeline-AWS-/README.md

 # 2. AWS Lambda – News Ingestion and Sentiment Analysis
 The Lambda function performs multiple tasks:

-  i.It loads news articles using HTTP requests from the News API.
+  a).It loads news articles using HTTP requests from the News API.

-  ii.Each article is processed with the VADER SentimentIntensityAnalyzer to generate sentiment scores (positive, negative, neutral, compound).
+  b).Each article is processed with the VADER SentimentIntensityAnalyzer to generate sentiment scores (positive, negative, neutral, compound).

   # a).1st lambda fuction
 ![1 0](https://github.com/user-attachments/assets/ce5b5387-6b45-40d9-9ced-0b2e70d0ac3c)